Moddable-OpenSource/moddable/documentation/files/files.md

 ### Instantiate ZIP archive

 A ZIP archive is stored in memory.
 If it is ROM, it will be accessed using a Host Buffer, a variant of an `ArrayBuffer`.
 The host platform software provides the Host Buffer instance through a platform specific mechanism.
-This example assumes the ESP8266 object provides that.
+This example uses the `Resource` constructor to create the Host Buffer.

 	import {ZIP} from "zip";